chocolatey-archive/puppet-chocolatey/README.md

 backslashes in single-quoted strings *may* be double-escaped.

 ##### `name`
-(**Namevar**: If ommitted, this attribute's value will default to the resource's title.)

-The package name.
+Specifies the package name.
 This is the name that the packaging system uses internally.
+Valid options: String.
+Default: The resource's title.

 ##### `provider`

-The specific backend to use for the `package` resource.
-Chocolatey is not the default provider for Windows so it must be specified (or by using a resource default, shown in Usage).
-Valid options for this provider are `'chocolatey'`.
+**Required.** Sets the specific backend to use for the `package` resource.
+Chocolatey is not the default provider for Windows, so it must be specified (or by using a resource default, shown in the Usage section above).
+Valid options: `'chocolatey'`.

 ##### `source`

-Where to find the package file.
-Chocolatey maintains default sources in its configuration file that it will use by default.
+Specifies where to find the package file.
 Use this to override the default source(s).
+Valid options: String of either an absolute path to a local directory containing packages stored on the target system, a URL (to OData feeds), or a network drive path.
+Chocolatey maintains default sources in its configuration file that it uses by default.

-Chocolatey accepts different values for source, including accept paths to local files/folders stored on the target system, URLs (to OData feeds), and network drive paths.
-Puppet will not automatically retrieve source files for you, and usually just passes the value of source to the package installation command.
+Puppet will not automatically retrieve source files for you, and usually just passes the value of the source to the package installation command.
 You can use a `file` resource if you need to manually copy package files to the target system.

 ##### `uninstall_options`

-An array of additional options to pass when uninstalling a package.
+Specifies an array of additional options to pass when uninstalling a package.
 These options are package-specific, and should be documented by the software vendor.

 ~~~puppet